jacopomv/FeedTheReef/README.md

 Moreover, the Raspberry is connected through a Serial Peripheral Interface (SPI) to the Nucleo STM32-F401 board, which sends commands towards different sensors, depending on the action that the user wants to accomplish.

 **-Update**
-The "Nucleo STM32-F401" board has been changed with the "B-L072Z-LRWAN1" in order to remove the usb cable between the board and the Raspberry Pi 3 and permit the remote communication through the LoRa tecnology.
+The "Nucleo STM32-F401" board has been changed with the "B-L072Z-LRWAN1" in order to remove the USB cable between the board and the Raspberry Pi 3 and permit the remote communication through the LoRa technology.
 The communication is encrypted through symmetric encryption technology, the well known AES algorithm.
-Still some work is going on for completing the porting.
-In particular the compatibility with the temperature sensor DS1820 not recognized by the board.
-Help me on this issue on the [official mbed forum](https://os.mbed.com/questions/84204/Detection-of-tempertaure-sensor-DS1820-o/#answer15935)
+Still, some work is going on for completing the porting.
+In particular, the compatibility with the temperature sensor DS1820 not recognized by the board.
+Help me on this issue on the [official MBED forum](https://os.mbed.com/questions/84204/Detection-of-tempertaure-sensor-DS1820-o/#answer15935)
 ### Web Interface
 ![](Documentation/images/Interface.png)
 This is the simple web interface through which the user is able to send commands remotely to the system and receive back a live streaming from the webcam.

 **-Update**
-In addition it is available the [Grafana](https://grafana.com/) platform for viewing and monitor the data recorded by the system.
+Now it is available the [Grafana](https://grafana.com/) platform for viewing and monitor through plots the data recorded by the system.
 ### Hardware
 ![](Documentation/images/hardware.jpg)
 * Raspberry Pi 3